pykale/transparentML/content/09-pca-kmeans/overview.md

 In the previous chapters, we introduced supervised learning methods such as regression and classification.
 In the supervised learning setting, we typically have access to a set of $D$ features $x_1, x_2, \ldots, x_D$ and a corresponding response $y$.
 The goal of supervised learning is to predict $y$ using $x_1, x_2, \ldots, x_D$.

 This chapter will instead focus on unsupervised learning, a set of statistical tools intended for the setting in which we have only a set of features $x_1, x_2, \ldots, x_D$ measured on $N$ observations.
 We are not interested in prediction, because we do not have an associated response variable $y$.
 Rather, the goal is to discover interesting things about the measurements on $x_1, x_2, \ldots, x_D$.
 Is there an informative way to visualise the data?
 Can we discover subgroups among the variables or among the observations?
 Unsupervised learning refers to a diverse set of techniques for answering questions such as these.
-In this chapter, we will focus on two particular types of unsupervised learning: principal components analysis, a tool used for data visualisation or data pre-processing before supervised techniques are applied, and clustering, a broad class of methods for discovering unknown subgroups in data.
+In this chapter, we will focus on two particular types of unsupervised learning: principal component analysis, a tool used for data visualisation or data pre-processing before supervised techniques are applied, and clustering, a broad class of methods for discovering unknown subgroups in data.

 ```{admonition} Ingredients: Principal components analysis
 - Input: features of data samples